MichaelCurrin/workflow-builder/index.md

 ## Workflows out in the world

-Here are some workflows I have setup for my projects.
+Here are some workflows I have set up for my projects.

 - [GH Pages Deploy](https://github.com/MichaelCurrin/badge-generator/blob/master/.github/workflows/main.yml) - workflow to build, test and a deploy a Vue app on GH Pages.
 - [GH Pages Deploy](https://github.com/MichaelCurrin/react-quickstart/blob/master/.github/workflows/main.yml) - same as above but for React.